 - eggs are ingested from contaminated water sources;

-- eggs are ingested by children who play in soil and then put their hands in their mouths without washing them.
+- eggs are ingested by children who play in the contaminated soil and then put their hands in their mouths without washing them.

 In addition, hookworm eggs hatch in the soil, releasing larvae that mature into a form that can actively penetrate the skin.
 People become infected with hookworm primarily by walking barefoot on the contaminated soil.

-There is no direct person-to-person transmission, or infection from fresh faeces, because eggs passed in faeces need about three weeks to mature in the soil before they become infective.
-Since these worms do not multiply in the human host, reinfection occurs only as a result of contact with infective stages in the environment.
+There is no direct person-to-person transmission, or infection from fresh faeces, because eggs passed in faeces need about 3 weeks to mature in the soil before they become infective.
+Since these worms do not multiply in the human host, re-infection occurs only as a result of contact with infective stages in the environment.